kfeske/Priessnitz/README.md

 ## Issues

-If you find any bugs or have any questions, please let me know!
+If you find any bugs or have any questions, feel free to contact me at kevin.feske@gmail.com